 Buddha-Yashodhara-Rahul painting in Ajanta Cave 17

-This post would remain incomplete if we did not mention the Buddha-Yashodhara-Rahul painting in cave 17.
+This post would remain incomplete if we did not mention the Buddha-Yashodhara-Rahul painting in Cave 17.

 At the far end of the cave, beside the sanctum sanctorum was a painting that depicted a poignant episode in the life of Buddha.

-It is well-known fact that Prince Siddhartha deserted his wife Yashodhara and newborn son Rahul when he left home to meditate and achieve enlightenment.
+It is a well-known fact that Prince Siddhartha deserted his wife Yashodhara and newborn son Rahul when he left home to meditate and achieve enlightenment.
 After Siddhartha came back to Kapilavastu on attaining enlightenment and becoming the Buddha, he came to meet his wife at her door.
-Yashodhara sent their son, young Rahul to Buddha for seeking his father’s inheritance and the little boy left with him to become a monk.
+Yashodhara sent their son, young Rahul to Buddha for seeking his father’s inheritance, and the little boy left with him to become a monk.
 This moment was beautifully visualized in the painting in this cave.

 A huge Buddha, a little obscure, had been painted on the edge of the left wall.
 He had a subtle glow like a divine halo and the large size depicted that Buddha had grown big in stature after enlightenment.